-We have so many amazing things happening here at St. Joseph’s and the best way to get important updates from our church in a timely and convenient manner is through Flocknote.
+We have so many amazing things happening here at St. Joseph and the best way to get important updates from our church in a timely and convenient manner is through Flocknote.
 Below you will find a list of current groups and a short description of each.
-It is our hope that this will allow you to connect with our groups and ministries to help you meet people, share your talents, improve relationships, answer life’s toughest questions, discern the plan and purpose for your life, and grow closer to God.
-If you have any issues or need to add/remove a group, please contact Audrey Goshorn, Office Assistant and Social Media Coordinator, at email@example.com.
+It is our hope that this will allow you to connect more deeply with our community and grow closer to God.
+If you have any issues or need to add/remove a group, please contact Audrey Goshorn, Office Assistant and Web Content Manager, at firstname.lastname@example.org.

 To sign up simply fill out the form below:

-TEXT STJG TO 84576
+TEXT "STJG" TO 84576